 We get up later in the morning and go to the dining room for breakfast.
 By now Ngima and others have woken up, and someone fills the tank.
 The Iranians have left.
 There are no other customers in the dining room.

 Through the dining room window we see the American high school students, their teachers, and guides on the trail outside the lodge, some of them wielding shovels and other tools.
 They are trying to repair the trail.
-I am impressed that the students are doing something useful on their acclimatization day.
+I am impressed that the students are volunteering on their acclimatization day.
 I start to wonder who takes care of the upkeep of these trails.
 So far I have not seen any work crews on the trail.

 Dingboche is a small village.
 The population was 200 in 2011.
 Now the village seems to be dominated by lodges rather than dwellings.
 Some of the old huts are still standing.
 They are now used for storing potatoes and grain.
 The walls are made by piling unhewn stones, which I guess are locally found.
 The stones are not cemented together.
 The roof is made of sheets of slate, which are also found locally.
 The newer homes have walls made of hewn stones or bricks, bonded together by mortar.
 Their roofs are made of sheet metal.